Visual research of the Elusive nature of memory

 However, again, as history shows, the desire to remember appears to be stronger than repressions – the verses by Osip Mandelstam – a poet, repressed by the Stalinist regime, are with us today: his wife Nadezhda learned them by heart.

-The project "The Art of (Not) Forgetting", conceived in February 2021, reflects my desire to capture the memories of people who are now surviving through the harsh traumatic historical period and witnessing with their own eyes things that, due to their exceptional emotional intensity, risk getting quickly distorted.
+The project "The Art of (Not) Forgetting", conceived in February 2021, reflects my desire to capture the memories of people witnessing a harsh traumatic historical period, due to its exceptional emotional intensity, their memories risk getting quickly distorted.
 The talks I had with around 30 participants were captured in the texts of the memories they shared and the photographs I took of them while they were in the processes of forgetting and remembering.

 "The Art of (Not) Forgetting" – both as an exhibition and a photobook – is a collection of revelations that 28 people from Belarus, at the beginning of 2021, personally defined as the most painful (1) and the most resourceful ones (2).